 Wednesday was my day to look after Charlie and since it was also my birthday he was busy colouring some pictures for me when I arrived.
 Unfortunately he hadn't gotten them finished so I ended up colouring my own birthday pictures, but hey ho, beggars can't be choosers and they're now taking pride of place on my living room wall!
 Elynn is now also walking, so that's a nice birthday present too, although to be honest it's more of a six step dash and then flinging herself at whoever or whatever is in front of her!
 She'll get the hang of it soon though I expect!

 Now that the searing heat is over I'm trying to become more disciplined in getting stuff done around the house (i.e. not wasting so much time on the computer) and getting back to exercising more regularly (although I know that always goes by the board in summer, so I've come to expect it).
 On Thursday I went back to the La Roche market to see if "Marcel's" produce (the North African stallholder) was just as good value as the previous week and to be honest I think it was even better.
-I tend not to get my act into gear much before 11 am so getting there at noon must be when they start thinking about packing up for the day and want to get rid of their stock!
-I knew I didn't want great trays of stuff, however good their prices were, but as I was handing my selection to his assistant he kept adding more stuff to it, just to get rid of it.
+I tend not to get my act into gear much before 11 am so getting there at noon must be when they start thinking about packing up for the day and want to get rid of everything!
+I knew I didn't want great trays of stuff, however good their prices were, but as I was handing my selection to his sidekick he kept adding more stuff to it, just to get rid of it.
 When I did my initial shop he told me it came to €16 - and then added two more mangoes, two more avocados, another melon, another bag of chicory and so on - and yet still it came to just €16!
 I don't know about where you live, but this haul was amazing for that price - and Jen was pretty happy with what I gave them too!
 She asked me if I'd been flirting with the guy, but while that might have worked 40 years ago I doubt it would make any difference now so maybe his prices are really just that good!

 Since I'd made up my mind I was going to get back to the gym afterwards I'd dressed in sports clothes and ended up having the weight room almost to myself (there was just one other person) since it was lunchtime.
 Good timing on my part!
 I spent about 45 minutes on a very namby-pamby bike ride while listening to a book but I'm hoping if I keep at it, the intensity will pick up (to be honest, it would be hard to get any "less intense")!
 I've also done two one-hour walks this week-end, but now really is the time to be heading more out to the mountains to get some easy-ish hikes in before the snow comes!